Energy bills through the roof, but no idea why? Wind whistling through the walls and all the nooks and crannies, but not sure what can be done?

 "They will find out things like leaks around doors and windows and whether or not their roofs are properly insulated," said Whistler Mayor Nancy Wilhelm-Morden.

-The idea behind the program is to tackle the roughly $20 million spent annually on residential energy bills — representing almost one third of the total community energy consumption in Whistler — and reducing the more than 12,000 tonnes of greenhouse gas emissions in that sector each year.
+The idea behind the program is to tackle the roughly $20 million spent annually on residential energy bills, representing almost one third of the total community energy consumption in Whistler and producing more than 12,000 tonnes of greenhouse gas emissions each year.

 The program is available to owners of single-family homes, duplexes and townhouse units within Whistler, and also to individuals currently designing a new home in the municipality.